jd-anderson/multitask_bisim/README.md

-# Policy Gradient Bounds in Multitask Linear Quadratic Control
+# Policy Gradient Bounds in Multitask LQR

 This repository includes the Python codes to implement the experimental results of the following paper: